biointec/columba/README.md

 ### Building the index

-To build the bidirectional FM-index from your reference genome (or collection of genomes), you need FASTA files, where each sequence has a unique identifier.
+To build the bidirectional FM-index from your reference genome (or collection of genomes), you need FASTA files (or gzipped (.gz) variations thereof), where each sequence has a unique identifier.
 You can use more than one FASTA file, but the identifiers must be unique over all files.
 To build the index use this command from the directory where you built Columba (normally this is the build/ directory):